RELATIVE CLAUSES

 Remember

-• Contiene información esencial sobre el sustantivo.
+• Contiene información esencial sobre el antecedente.

 • Si eliminamos la oración subordinada la frase no tiene sentido.